AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 **SP**: With Awesome Controller, you use your existing wiimote or PS3 controller

-*off camera tosses controllers, SP tries to catch one, misses, other hits SP in the head*
+*Three people walking down hallway.
+Controllers thrown from behind camera, taking out each flanking member independently.
+Over-the-top pratfalls ensue.
+One person has papers they're holding which are thrown.
+The other has a pie.*

 to control your
 Nintendo,
 Super Nintendo,
-Nintendo 64
+Nintendo 64,
-or Sega Genesis.
+Sega Genesis,
+and more.
 No Cords to worry about at all!

 *Walking reveals someone strangling someone else with a controller cord.*
 *Camera stops moving, SP walks off camera, focus stays on strangling *

-*New shot opens with SP awkwardly posing with his leg up in the Captain Morgan stance* *He's wrapped in an American Flag*
+*New shot opens with SP awkwardly posing with his leg up in the Captain Morgan stance* *He's wrapped in an Soviet Flag*

 **SP**: Take back the control from your controllers again.
 Awesome Controller.